Wandsworth Stadium

-Wandsworth Stadium was a greyhound racing stadium in Wandsworth.
+Wandsworth Stadium was a greyhound racing stadium in Wandsworth, London, England.

 Origins

 The stadium was constructed on an area of unused land south of the Wandsworth reservoir between Garratt Lane (formerly South Street) and Buckhold Road.
 Just to the south was King Georges Park (a public nursery, tennis courts, bowls green, swimming and paddling pools).
 This tranquil setting was unfortunately ruined by an unsightly storm relief sewage aqueduct that ran straight over and through the middle of it.

 Opening

 Wandsworth stadium cost £100,000 to build and could accommodate 20,000 spectators; either side of the track were two large covered stands that could each seat 7,000 people.
 The stadium opened on Saturday 15 April 1933, accompanied by the HM Scots Guards band.

 The local Borough News reported that a former Chelsea player Alex Jackson had bought a greyhound called Jovial Honey and was keen for the Wandsworth management to consider allowing football to be played at the stadium.
 The stadium was reputed to have created dozens of jobs for Wandsworth residents during a difficult time that was known as the Great Depression in the United Kingdom.